richardlam4391/IBM-Data-Analyst-Professional-Certificate/Introduction to Data Analytics/README.md

-# Details of Introduction to Data Analytics
+# Introduction to Data Analytics

 This course tells you why Data Analytics tools and career roles are important.